grosser/fast_gettext/Readme.md

 #### `N_()` and `Nn_()`: make dynamic translations available to the parser.

-In many instances, your strings will not be found the by the ruby-parse.
+In many instances, your strings will not be found by the ruby parsing.
 These methods allow for those strings to be discovered.

 ```